inveniosoftware/docs-invenio-rdm/docs/develop/architecture/software.md

 **Query vs indexing speed**

-For InvenioRDM query speed is more important that fast indexing speeds.
-This means we'll sometimes denormalize data to have high enough query speed.
+For InvenioRDM query speed is more important than fast indexing speeds.
+This means we'll sometimes denormalize data to have quicker queries.
 Once we denormalize data we immediately must also deal with stale data and cache invalidation.

 The version counter on all records is instrumental in being able to manage